 1. Variety (The 1:1:1 Invisibility Technique): – 1 subject, 1 camera, 1 lens (you may also use a tripod).
 Try to capture a specific subject (many subjects) in different light, from a different angle or perspective, using a specific technique (e.g., long exposure), or focusing on a specific detail or theme (e.g., “blue”, “shapes”, “nothingness”, etc.), to find something unique from what you see every day.
 We don’t always “stop, sense, and see”.
 It comes with time.
 It’s interesting to note that over time, the physical holding of the camera, the actual “click”, and the view screen have conditioning properties and self-reinforcement values.
 The better you become at looking up, down and all around, the more the “art of seeing” evolves.
 We often learn to see the “invisible” by first asking “what did I see?” and then asking “what did I not see?”.
 Eventually, we become like Jason Bourne and notice everything in our environment.

 2. Intuition (Mindfulness): Mindful practice refers to being in the present moment and just noticing everything around you without judgement or focusing on what your mind is telling you.
 Notice the scene in a 360 degrees of sights and sounds from the ground up.
-I often teach students about vision in this order: “sense, think, then act”.
+I often teach students about vision in this order: “sense, think, then act” (but sometimes we think too much and get stuck in our own heads).
 As you can tell, this is more meditative before it becomes decisive.
 Sometimes, sensing and acting alone works well.
-The act of seeing, closing your eyes, and seeing again can often reap benefits as well.
+The act and art of seeing, closing your eyes, and seeing again can often reap benefits as well.

 “Composition is the strongest way of seeing.“ – Edward Weston